Stizerg/Spacemesh-logs-management-for-Ubuntu/README.md

 ```

-This new line specifies that the cron job will be executed every hour
+This new line specifies that the cron job will be executed every hour.
 Save and close the modified file.
 You will observe the following output:
 crontab: installing new crontab